IanAtDazed/ray-streamer/README.md

 - Each collection of data will be processed, in turn, resulting in any transformations / analysis being potentially slower than if you could spread that processing out to multiple workers across multiple processors.
 - It's likely that your application won't be making the next call to a 3rd party API until all latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

+## This Solution
+This solution employs multiprocessing with [ray.io](https://www.ray.io/).

+However, I struggled to find an existing [ray.io](https://www.ray.io/) solution for streaming that truly fitted my needs.
+The closest I could find was: [Serve a Chatbot with Request and Response Streaming](https://docs.ray.io/en/latest/serve/tutorials/streaming.html), but a chatbot seems very different to data that might require significant processing before an application can move onto the next API call.